openownership/data-standard/docs/standard/modelling/repr-state-owned-enterprises.rst

 Ownership by state body
 ^^^^^^^^^^^^^^^^^^^^^^^

-Beneficial ownership by a state body is known and a statement about ownership is possible.
+Ownership or control by a state body is known and a statement about these interests is possible.

 .. figure:: ../../_assets/SOE-scenario1.svg
    :alt: Entity statement (with entityType type 'registeredEntity') is connected via a Relationship statement to an Entity statement (with entityType type 'stateBody' and jurisdiction 'gb').